-- · has breached the Agreement - has provided false or misleading statements in its application for funding, or - · is bankrupt or in other financial difficulties
+- has breached the Agreement - has provided false or misleading statements in its application for the grant, or - has become bankrupt or insolvent, entered into a scheme of arrangement with creditors, or come under any form of external administration

 The Commonwealth may terminate the Agreement by notice if it reasonably believes that any of these situations have occurred.
 The Grantee is also required to notify the Commonwealth in writing if any of these situations have occurred - see below for more information about written notifications.